-To craft a powerful career vision for the MBA, you must present a coherent narrative that persuasively links your reasons for pursuing an MBA with your past experiences as well as your short- and long-term goals.
+To craft the best career vision for the MBA, you must present a coherent narrative that persuasively links your personal reasons for pursuing an MBA with your past experiences as well as your short- and long-term goals.

 Once you’ve begun to explore your career vision (see part 1 in this series, How to Create a Career Vision for your MBA Application), you’ll want to tease out the long-term vision and short-term goals.
-Understanding the differences between them – and how they work together – will enhance your capacity to articulate a compelling case to MBA admissions committees.
+Understanding the differences between them – and how they work together – will enhance your capacity to articulate a compelling case to admissions committees of MBA schools and programs.

-For context, your long-term goal is generally where you plan to be 10 years out, while your short-term goals are the stepping stones paving the way to get there.
-Short-term goals involve your near-immediate plans – either for an internship and/or two to three years post b-school.
+For context, your long-term goal is generally where you plan to be 10 years into the future, while your short term goals after MBA are the stepping stones paving the way to get there.
+Short-term career goals involve your near-immediate plans – either for an internship and/or two to three years post b-school.
 During this period, you should be acquiring specific expertise or skills that’s essential for you to reach your long-term vision.

-In sum, below are the key distinctions between the long and short-term goals.
+In sum, below are the key distinctions between the long and short-term MBA goals.

 - Time frame: 10+ years